earlution/vwmp/KB/Architecture/Standards_and_ADRs/E01-vwmp-spin-off-readiness-analysis.md

 ```

 **Problem:**
-- Hardcoded paths to Project-specific scripts
+- Hardcoded paths to Confidentia-specific scripts
 - Scripts are not in VWMP package - they're in project root
 - Makes VWMP dependent on project structure